ahw/vim-hooks/README.md

 ---                            | ---
 **leading dot** (optional)     | Doesn't matter whether the file is hidden or not.
 **sort key** (optional)        | There can be multiple VimHooks set to trigger on the same `autocmd` event, and they are executed in lexicographical order.
 If it is important that certain hooks execute in a specific order, you can add one or more digits in this space to ensure the ordering is correct.
 **matching suffix** (optional) | Assuming the **event** property has matched, a VimHook will trigger for all files ending with this matching suffix.
-If **matching suffix** is "js", the hook wil trigger for all files ending in "js".
+If **matching suffix** is "js", the hook will trigger for all files ending in "js".
 When matching suffix is "main.js" the hook will trigger for all files ending in "main.js" (including "main.js" itself).
 If there is no matching suffix the hook becomes global: it will trigger for all files.
 The matching suffix can contain dots.
 **event**                      | The name of the `autocmd` event the hook is triggered on.
 Case insensitive.
 **"vimhook"**                  | Identifies this as a VimHook script.
 Nothing after "vimhook" is parsed out by the plugin.